KyleUnrau/TestProject/README.md

-Hello World!

-Required dependency: NodeJS
+By running this program, you acknowledge that you have read, understood, and agreed to the terms and conditions outlined in the LICENSE.md file.
+Please make sure to review the license before using or modifying the software.

-To use the program, run the command "node Test.js"
+To use the program, run the command "npm start"